schoinh/animal-api/README.md

     $ dotnet ef database update
     $ dotnet run
     ```
 7. The API is now up and running.
-For full documentation on the database and using this API, refer to XXXXXXXXX.
+For full documentation on the database and details about using this API, navigate to the Swagger documentation at http://localhost:5001.

 ## Known Bugs
 None at this time.